Piyush-manwani/car_scanner/README.md

 - **Repair cost estimates** — get a rough USD cost range for any repair
 - **DIY vs mechanic** — the AI tells you if you can fix it yourself or need a professional
 - **Multi-turn conversation** — ask follow-up questions and the AI remembers the full context
-- **Repair history tracker** — log every diagnosis and repair with status, cost and notes
 - **Session history** — previous conversations saved in the sidebar
 - **Token saved automatically** — paste your GitHub token once and the app remembers it